isomerpages/sentosa-corp/_who-we-are/4-our-milestones.md

     <tr>
         <td>December 1994</td>
         <td>
             <em>Festivals of Singapore</em> opened.
-On 30 June 1995, the attraction offically opens and together with <em>Pioneers of Singapore &amp; Surrender Chambers</em>, it is regrouped under one umbrella as <em>Images of Singapore</em>.
+On 30 June 1995, the attraction officially opens and together with <em>Pioneers of Singapore &amp; Surrender Chambers</em>, it is regrouped under one umbrella as <em>Images of Singapore</em>.
             <br>
             <br>
             The iconic water theme park, Fantasy Island, opened in the same month.
 The attraction featured different water slides and features, including a huge eight-lane slide.
 The park operated until 2 November 2002.